It seems easier to just go on without changing perspective, especially when your daily tasks don’t leave much room for implementing new solutions.

 The numbers are so impressive that we could just end our article here, but let’s talk a bit more about how user behavior analytics can help you achieve similar results.
 A good starting point is your conversion rate.
 By studying user behavior analytics, you can spot where your users experience trouble and then adjust your conversion processes accordingly.
 This will result in an increased conversion rate and greater profit from the same volume of traffic.

 Similarly, you might encounter some issues with your website or mobile app that essentially cause you to lose money.
-Whether they’re bugs or an overcomplicated user experience, behavior analytics can point you in the right direction.
+Whether they’re bugs or an overcomplicated website or mobile user experience, behavior analytics can point you in the right direction.

 User behavior analytics provides you with insights into what your users actually want, need, and appreciate.
 Having those is a key requirement to each user-centered design process, and a customer-centric company as well.